sapritanand/Code-Generation-using-LLM/README.md

 3. Documentation for various programming languages.

 ## Fine-Tuning LLMs for Code Generation
 This project demonstrates how to fine-tune pre-trained Large Language Models (LLMs) to specialize in code generation.
-Fine-tuning adapts a general-purpose LLM (e.g., GPT) to understand and generate high-quality code snippets for specific programming tasks.
+Fine-tuning adapts a general-purpose LLM (e.g., GPT) to understand and generate high-quality code snippets for specific programming tasks.Fine-tuning is the process of taking a pre-trained machine learning model and adapting it to perform a specific task by training it further on a smaller, task-specific dataset.
+This approach leverages the knowledge the model has already learned during pre-training, reducing the time, computational resources, and data required for the task-specific training.

 Steps:
 1. Dataset Preparation: Curate a task-specific dataset with programming problems and solutions.